 Redirects are a very useful way of preserving your SEO ranking when making the switch to a new web host.

+Many search engines, such as Google, build up a ranking for your website's pages.
+This will depend on their address (URL).
+Changing the address could have a negative impact on your SEO ranking.
 To help preserve this ranking, you can make use of a redirect whenever you'd like to change the URL structure.

 To setup a redirect for your site

-The Destination Page will allow you to select a page from your PageCloud site that you'd like your visitors to be redirected to when following the Source URL.
+- The “Destination Page” allows you to select a page from your PageCloud.
+This is the page that your visitors see when following the Source URL.

 - The "Type" for redirect allows you to chose from a permanent redirect (301) or a temporary redirect (302).